owaismultani/cinestack-innovation/README.md

    Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Live Demo

+You can view a live demo of the application at [Cinestack Innovation Demo](https://ci.owaism.xyz/).

 ## Obtaining the TMDB API Key

 1. **Sign up for a TMDB account:**